ieee-vgtc/ieeevis.org/year/2019/info/week-at-a-glance.md

 *12:20-2:20PM*

 * Lunch Break
-* Open Discussion: Restructuring IEEE VIS for the Future (location: Ballroom A)
+* Open Discussion 1-2pm: Restructuring IEEE VIS for the Future (location: Ballroom A)

 <a name="wednesday-third">*2:20-3:50PM*</a>